Debug Infeasible or Unbounded Results¶

 Warning: After zero iterations the preprocessor of CPLEX 12.4 concluded that MathProgramName is infeasible or unbounded

-Another, easier way to determine whether the problem is infeasible or unbounded is by setting the CPLEX solver option Presolve to the non-default value “off” via the project settings.
+Another way to determine whether the problem is infeasible or unbounded is by setting the CPLEX solver option Presolve to the non-default value No via the project settings.

-You can find this CPLEX option by opening the project options, select Specific solvers, then CPLEX version you are using, and finally click on Preprocessing.
-On the right hand side of the screen you can then select the different preprocessing related options of this CPLEX version and set the Presolve option to No.
+You can find this CPLEX option by opening the Project options > Specific solvers > CPLEX version > Preprocessing.
+On the right side of the screen you can then select the different preprocessing related options of this CPLEX version and set the Presolve option to No.

 When you know whether the problem is infeasible or unbounded, you can use this information to take a deeper look into your model to see where the cause is.
 A good start is to take a better look at the exact model that is sent to the solver.
-One way to view this is by using the Mathematical Program Inspector (MPI) that you can find in Diagnostic Tools section of the Tools menu.
-For more information about the MPI, please see the AIMMS User’s guide.
+One way to view this is by using the Mathematical Program Inspector (MPI) that you can find in Tools > Diagnostic Tools.

 There are some related options that you can set that influence the behavior, like choosing whether to print or not print the variables values and whether the constraint listing is printed before or after the solve (or both before and after).
 You can get a description of what each option exactly does by clicking on it and then click on the Help button.